prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-mopub.md

 #### Step 1: Create Ad View

-In the scenario with MoPub integration the MoPub's SDK plays the central role in managing ad views in the application's UI.
-You have to create and place MoPub's Ad View into the app page.
-If a winning bid on Prebid wins in the MoPub waterfall it will be rendered via Mediation in the place of original MoPub's Ad View by Prebid Rendering Module.
+Follow the [MoPub Instructions](https://developers.mopub.com/publishers/android/banner/) for Banner integration.

 #### Step 2: Create Ad Unit

-Create the **MoPubBannerAdUnit** object with parameters:
+Create the `MediationBannerAdUnit` object with parameters:

-- **configId** - an ID of Stored Impression on the Prebid server
+- `configId` - an ID of Stored Impression on the Prebid server
-- **size** - the size of the ad unit which will be used in the bid request.
+- `size` - the size of the ad unit which will be used in the bid request.
+- `mediationDelegate` - the object from the MoPubAdapters framework responsible for managing MoPub’s ad objects.

 #### Step 3: Fetch Demand

 To run an auction on Prebid run the `fetchDemand()` method which performs several actions:

-- Makes a bid request to Prebid
+- Makes a bid request to Prebid Server
 - Sets up the targeting keywords to the MoPub's ad unit
 - Passes the winning bid to the MoPub's ad unit
 - Returns the result of bid request for future processing

 #### Step 4: Load the Ad

-When the bid request has completed, the responsibility of making the Ad Request is passed to the publisher.
-That is why you have to invoke `loadAd()` on the MoPub's Ad View explicitly in the completion handler of `fetchDemand()`.
+When the bid request is completed, the responsibility of making the Ad Request is passed to the publisher.
+Call the `loadAd()` method on the MoPub's Ad View explicitly in the completion handler of the `fetchDemand()`.

 #### Step 5: Rendering

-If the Prebid bid wins on MoPub it will be rendered by `PrebidBannerAdapter`.
-You don't have to do anything for this.
-Just make sure that your order had been set up correctly and an adapter is added.
+If the Prebid Line Item is processed in the waterfall the winning bid will be rendered by `PrebidBannerAdapter`.
+You shouldn't do anything for this.
+Just make sure that your order has been set up correctly and an adapter has been added to the project.

 ## Interstitial API